Kyle Larson Triumphant at the Chili Bowl Nationals

 By T.J.
 Buffenbarger

 TULSA, OK (January 16, 2020) – Kyle Larson was able to rebound from the disappointment of a year ago by winning the 34th annual Chili Bowl Nationals on Saturday Night at the River Spirit Exposition Center.
-In his first attempt at the Chili Bowl with his own race team Larson took the lead from three time and defending Chili Bowl champions Christopher Bell on lap 40 and held on during multiple late race restarts for the victory.
+In his first attempt at the Chili Bowl with his own race team Larson took the lead from three time and defending Chili Bowl champion Christopher Bell on lap 40 and held on during multiple late race restarts for the victory.

 Larson was clear on how special it was to win the Chili Bowl after coming close on several different occasions.

 I’m sorry NASCAR, I’m sorry Daytona, but this is the biggest f’n race I’ve ever won.
-I hope the win Daytona in few weeks, but this is bad ass.
+I hope I win Daytona in few weeks, but this is bad ass.
 I can’t say enough about Lucas Oil, iRacing, everyone that helps out on this car.”

 After Bell dominated most of the race Larson used knowledge gained on restarts following a long green flag run to setup and eventually pass Bell for the lead in turns one and two.